The smallest chicken in the world

 Carefully skinning the

-Resin Cast of a Chicken Head for Taxidermyhead where feather meets bare skin was very nerve wracking – the head is the area you do NOT want to mess up on a taxidermy mount!
+head where feather meets bare skin was very nerve wracking – the head is the area you do NOT want to mess up on a taxidermy mount!

 Once I had done this and wiped the sweat from my brow, I injected the comb with water, pinned everything in position, inserted glass eyes and placed in the freezer overnight.